Cetis/intelligent-campus/udd/booking.md

 ## DAY_OF_WEEK
 ### Description
-The day of the week to which the event applies, if it is a recurring event.
+The day of the week to which the booking applies, if it is a recurring event.
 Where an event occurs on multiple days per week, use additional EVENT instances.

 ### Derivation